-The study has four groups, each with a different form of support:
+The study has three groups, each with a different form of support:

-- Group 1: In addition to your usual mental health care, you will be given a smartphone installed with an app named BrighterSide.
-BrighterSide is based on talking therapies that explore the way you think, feel, and behave and how these are linked.
-BrighterSide is intended to support awareness of suicidal thinking and strategies to manage these thoughts.
-BrighterSide also contains mindfulness activities, calming techniques and games. - Group 2: In addition to your usual mental health care, you will be offered a one-to-one peer support called PREVAIL.
+- Group 1: In addition to your usual mental health care, you will be offered a one-to-one peer support called PREVAIL.
 Peer support means talking to a peer support worker a person who has similar experiences of mental health difficulties.
-If you are asked to take part in PREVAIL, you will receive up to 12 sessions over 12 weeks via telephone or online. - Group 3: In addition to your usual mental health care, you will be asked to take part in a safety planning approach called SAFETEL.
+If you are asked to take part in PREVAIL, you will receive up to 12 sessions over 12 weeks via telephone or online. - Group 2: In addition to your usual mental health care, you will be asked to take part in a safety planning approach called SAFETEL.
 This will be delivered one-to-one by an assistant psychologist.
-You will receive up to 12 sessions over 12 weeks via telephone or online. - Group 4: You will continue receiving your usual mental health care without using a remote form of support.
+You will receive up to 12 sessions over 12 weeks via telephone or online. - Group 3: You will continue receiving your usual mental health care without using a remote form of support.